 Doctor's Notes on Iron Poisoning (Overdose) In Children

 Iron poisoning in children usually occurs when a child swallows a large number of iron-containing pills, most often vitamins.
 The amount of iron that causes iron poisoning depends upon the size of the child.
-If you know or suspect a child has consumed tablets that contain iron, go to a hospital's emergency department or contact a poison control center immediately at 800-222-1222.
+If you know or suspect a child has consumed tablets that contain iron, call 9-1-1 and go to a hospital's emergency department or contact a poison control center immediately at 800-222-1222.

 Initially a child may show no symptoms of having consumed iron and the only evidence may be an opened vitamin bottle.
 Symptoms of iron poisoning in children usually appear within 6 hours after a large amount of iron is consumed.
 Iron is a stomach irritant and can corrode the intestinal lining.
 Symptoms of iron poisoning in children include

 Trauma and First Aid : Training and Supplies QuizQuestion

 Emotional trauma is best described as a psychological response to a deeply distressing or life-threatening experience.See Answer

 Must Read Articles:

 Acetaminophen Poisoning (Tylenol Overdose)Acetaminophen (Tylenol) poisoning or overdose, is caused primarily by damage to the liver.
 Symptoms of acetaminophen (Tylenol) poisoning include nausea, vomiting, abdominal pain, poor appetite, and not feel well.
 Treatment for acetaminophen (Tylenol) poisoning include gastric lavage, NAC, or activated charcoal.